cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 <br>

-### Summer Clinic and Practices
+### Preseason Practices
-Plans are being made to have at least one water polo clinic and possibly several scrimmages in June and July.
+Plans are being made to have practices in July and early August before the season begins.
 Coach Lee is still working on these so look forward to more information once plans are confirmed.
-These summer CWP events will be available to all players who have completed their American Water Polo Membership, CWP Registration forms, and paid the 2019 CWP registration fee.

 <br>